simshard/CIsteps/readme.md

 ## Continuous integration
-automating the checks to perform before merging code.automating the checks you perform before merging code.

 Using **GitHub Actions** to create YAML workflow files to build and run automated processes.
  - Linting
  - Unit tests